AdaCore/gnatstudio/docs/users_guide/projects.rst

 -------------------

 Use this page to select the programming languages used for the sources of the project.
-By default, only `Ada` is selected.
+By default, only Ada is selected.
 You can add new languages to this list by using XML files, see the section on customizing GPS (:ref:`Adding_support_for_new_languages`).

 This page allows you to select the toolchain used when working on your project.
 You can select one of the pre-defined toolchains or scan your system for installed toolchains.
-You can also manually define some of the tools in the toolchain such as which debugger, GNAT driver, or `gnatls` tool to use.
+You can also manually define some of the tools in the toolchain such as which debugger, GNAT driver, or :program:`gnatls` tool to use.
 If you need to select a toolchain for a cross environment, see :ref:`Working_in_a_Cross_Environment` for more information.

 .. index:: Version Control System